Exploring Hells Hollow Falls at McConnells Mill State Park

 The parking lot is large enough to accommodate at least 20 cars.
 If there are no spots in the lot, don’t park on the road.
 Either wait or come back later.

-Cars have been known to get towed after parking along the road, which could be both expensive and difficult to retrieve with the lack of cell phone service in the area.
+Cars have been known to get towed after parking along the road, which could be both expensive and difficult to retrieve since there is a lack of cell phone service in the area.

-Anyway, you’ll find the trailhead right off of the parking lot.
-An informational board off to the side will fill you in on a little history.
+Anyway, you’ll find the trailhead takes right off from the parking lot.
+An informational board off to the side gives you a little history about the area.
+You can read it before you hike so you know what to look out for.

 To begin hiking to Hells Hollow Falls, you’ll cross a wooden bridge over Hell Run.